 Blue is the appropriate tincture of the Ancient Craft Degrees.
-It is to Freemasonry a symbol of universal friendship and benevolence because, as it is the color of the vault of heaven, which embraces and covers the whole globe, we are thus reminded that in the breast of every brother these virtues should be equally as intensive.
+It is to Freemasonry a symbol of universal friendship and benevolence because, as it is the color of the vault of heaven, which embraces and covers the whole globe, we are thus reminded that these virtues are in the breast of every brother should be equally as intensive.

-Blue is thus symbolic of the need for a universality of friendship, brotherly love and benevolence, which should be as unbound in the heart and life of every true Mason as in the vast expanse of that blue vista of the universe which shelters the numberless worlds of limitless space.
+Blue is thus symbolic of the need for universal friendship, brotherly love, and benevolence, which should be as unbound in the heart and life of every faithful Mason as in the vast expanse of that blue vista of the universe that shelters the numberless worlds of limitless space.

-The earth produces all that ministers the needs, comfort and luxury of man, while the Heavens produce the light and heat that give procreative and generative agents to allow the earth to produce.
+The earth produces all that ministers to man's needs, comfort, and luxury, while the Heavens produce the light and heat that give procreative and generative agents to allow the earth to produce.

 The square is a symbol of the earth and the compass of the Heavens.
-Since the square represents the earth, it is symbolic of the material, sensual and base portion of humanity.
-The compass, representing the Heavens, is symbolic of the spiritual, intellectual and moral portion of humanity.
+Since the square represents the earth, it is symbolic of humanity's material, sensual, and base portion.
+The compass, representing the Heavens, is symbolic of humanity's spiritual, intellectual, and moral portion.

 Masonry teaches that we are capable of improvement and advancement and that life is a battle to effect reason and moral sense to overcome the passions.

 We should not be concerned with tracing the evolution of Masonry.
-Rather, we should first consider basic factors, the urge and the beginning of the urge that causes men to seek understanding.
-This striving for an understanding of things hidden and not fully comprehensible has existed in all recorded time, in all religions and philosophies, and in all races.
+Instead, we should first consider essential factors, the urge and the beginning of the urge that causes men to seek understanding.
+This striving for a sense of things hidden and not fully comprehensible has existed in all recorded time, religions, philosophies, and races.

-One of the oldest Masonic manuscripts was written about 1410 A.D. and copies from an earlier document of about 1390.
-As to the origin of Masonry, it indicates that Jabal, of the eighth generation from Adam, was the first man to discover geometry, which is Masonry.
-The urge for greater understanding of the unknown resulted in the "Ancient Mysteries" and in "initiation."
+One of the oldest Masonic manuscripts was written about 1410 A.D., and copies from an earlier document of about 1390.
+The origin of Masonry indicates that Jabal, of the eighth generation of Adam, was the first man to discover geometry, which is Masonry.
+The urge for greater understanding of the unknown resulted in the "Ancient Mysteries" and "initiation."
 The Ancient Mysteries had secret ceremonies.
-These ceremonies were sometimes divided into parts; some being more secret and admitting only those who had been accepted and had passed certain tests.
-Other parts were often public, held on festivals dates, and the people were allowed to see certain sacred objects.
+These ceremonies were sometimes divided into parts, some being more secret and admitting only those who had been accepted and had passed specific tests.
+Other factors were often public, held on festival dates, and allowed people to see particular sacred objects.

-The mysteries were practiced in Egypt, where the legend of Osiris was taught; Persia, where the god Mythras was worshipped; Greece, where the Eleusiman Mysteries were practiced; and in practically all other places.
-Whether ancient or not, practiced by uncivilized or civilized people, these mysteries had certain characteristics in common, parallels in symbolism, identical themes, as if one master had created the Master design.
+The mysteries were practiced in Egypt, where the legend of Osiris was taught; Persia, where the god specific was worshipped; Greece, where the Eleusinian Mysteries were practiced; and in practically all other places.
+Whether ancient or not, practiced by uncivilized or civilized people, these mysteries had certain characteristics in common, parallels in symbolism, and similar themes, as if one master had created the Master design.

-Masonry lays no claim to an unbroken line of descent from the Ancient Mysteries, though Masonry does employ much of the symbolism and legend of the ancient Masters in ceremonies embracing essentials used to exemplify the necessity of work: that fair wages should be paid, that the worker should render faithful service to his employer, and that the workers should render mutual aid to each other, the Faterhood of God and the Brotherhood of Man.
+Masonry lays no claim to an unbroken line of descent from the Ancient Mysteries.
+However, Masonry does employ much of the symbolism and legend of the ancient Masters in ceremonies embracing essentials used to exemplify the necessity of work: that fair wages should be paid, that the worker should render faithful service to his employer, and that the workers should render mutual aid to each other, the Fatherhood of God and the Brotherhood of Man.

 Wednesday night is...
 Lodge Night!...
 Wednesday night is also...
 Coaching Night!...
-Proficiency coaching is available to all EA's, FC's and MM’s every Wednesday night (except Stated Meeting night) from 6:00 p.m. to 9:00 p.m in the Lodge Library.
-During Stated Meeting nights there will be no coaching available.
-Please contact the candidates coach, Wor.
+Proficiency coaching is available to all EAs, FCs, and MMs every Wednesday night (except Stated Meeting night) from 6:00 p.m. to 9:00 p.m in the Lodge Library.
+During Stated Meeting nights, there will be no coaching available.
+Don't hesitate to contact the candidate's coach, Wor.
 Steve Varsam P.M. at (818) 515-0093 for more information.

-In addition to the memorized proficiency, each candidate is expected to read an education booklet designed specifically for the degree that he has most recently completed.
+In addition to memorized proficiency, each candidate is expected to read an education booklet explicitly designed for the degree he has most recently completed.
 To demonstrate his understanding of the material, he is asked to answer several questions about the material.